Poshmark vs. eBay: Which Is the Best Site for Selling Used Clothes?

 Reselling clothing online can be a great income source or a even full-time job.
-The platform a seller chooses has a huge impact on their success.
-This is true for a full-fledged resale business and for anyone trying to clear out their closet.
+However, the platform a seller chooses has a huge impact on their success.
+This is true for both a full-fledged resale business and for anyone trying to clear out their closet.

 The fees that a platform charges cut into sellers' profits.
 It's a very important factor to understand when choosing a website to sell with.